Utilitycoder/simple_shell/README.md

 ## Description

-**hella_shell** is a simple command line interpreter based on the first Unix shell 'sh', created by Ken Thompson in 1971. **hella_shell** is intentionally minimalistic and contains functionality for only the most basic shell tasks - accepting input, parsing the input into a command and its arguments, and executing that input.
+**Simple_shell** is a simple command line interpreter based on the first Unix shell 'sh', created by Ken Thompson in 1971. **simple_shell** is intentionally minimalistic and contains functionality for only the most basic shell tasks - accepting input, parsing the input into a command and its arguments, and executing that input.
 Error checking is simple and follows Bash conventions.

 ## Purpose